MozeBaltyk/UpOnLAN/docs/iPXE/ROM Build.md

 ## ROM Build

-Once you developped your iPXE menu, there is a possibility to compile it with iPXE binaries with a bootlaoder wrapper.
+Once your iPXE menu developped, there is a possibility to embed those iPXE menus into iPXE binaries with `make bin/undionly.kpxe EMBED=script.ipxe`, to compile it including a bootlaoder wrapper.
 This Bootloaders wrapper will have for purpose to dynamically handles a maximum of situation and eventually redirect at the `menu.ipxe`.

-UpOnLAN.xyz provides a build button in the webapp to realize without effort this task using ansible roles and playbooks in backend.
+UpOnLAN.xyz provides a build button in the webapp to realize without effort this task and provides some customizable options, using ansible roles and playbooks in backend.

 ---

 ## 📖 Bootloader Wrapper

-Included in ansible roles, a bootloader template is propose to wrapper your custom menu iPXE.
-The bootloader wrapper tries to dynamically handle:
+Included in the ansible roles to generate some embed iPXE binariess, a bootloader template is propose to wrapper your custom iPXE menus.

+The bootloader wrapper dynamically handle situation below:

 - Multiple boot protocols (TFTP, HTTP, HTTPS)